an-object-is-a/javascript-ult-slider/README.md

-# javascript-ult-slider
-The Ultimate JavaScript image slider/carousel.
+# The Ultimate JavaScript image slider/carousel.

+Full Responsive.

+Mobile and Desktop use cases.

+3 types of navigation:
+* Touch
+* Button
+* Wheel